 We appreciate that it can be difficult for some to find the time for work experience such as this in the face of employment commitments and caring responsibilities, and most firms hire at least some of their trainees from outside the pool of vacation scheme candidates.

 This is all the more reason to present the life skills you’ve developed through non-legal experiences, such as other jobs and the extracurricular activities you got involved in at university for example, in the best possible way when making applications.
-Although we cannot stress enough that this is absolutely crucial for all non-law candidates, regardless of whether you’ve done a vacation scheme or mini-pupillage.
+That said, we can’t stress enough that this is absolutely crucial for all non-law candidates, regardless of whether you’ve done a vacation scheme or mini-pupillage.

 All of the solicitors we’ve spoken to who qualified from non-law backgrounds agree – prior experiences and skills outside of law can be a real advantage.
 One economics graduate, now a solicitor, says: "An economics student who applies to commercial law firms can feel confident that they have a competitive advantage by understanding the workings of an economy, and the drivers behind corporate decisions and growth."

-Arts and humanities subjects are also valuable in developing the broad life skills you will need as a lawyer.
+Arts and humanities subjects are also valuable in developing the broad life skills you’ll need as a lawyer.
 One English graduate we spoke to sees plenty of correlation between her degree subject and her day-to-day work at an international commercial firm: "I’m often asked to carry out detailed research that involves producing a cohesive and thorough written analysis.
 I have to set out the question that I’m being asked to consider, detail my findings and the resources that I used to reach these findings and form practical, commercial conclusions."
 Another lawyer from a philosophy background notes that his degree “developed skills of analysis and critical thinking that I was keen to put into practice.
 Plus, I’ve always been interested in talking to clients, and building and developing a relationship with them”.

 Meanwhile, another corporate solicitor is quick to acknowledge the value of the skills she developed over the course of her classics degree: "The analytical skills and attention to detail that I’ve developed from translating ancient texts have been of great benefit.
 For example, I was involved in drafting a merger submission to the Office of Fair Trading.
 This required me to research and evaluate potential arguments as to why the merger should not be referred to the Competition Commission, demanding a high-level economic analysis of the markets of the merging entities."

-The road to qualification is not cheap.
-With undergraduate fees costing up to £9,250 per year, plus postgraduate study in 2022-23 costing up to £17,950 for the LPC and £18,500 for the Bar course.
+The road to qualification isn’t cheap.
+Undergraduate fees cost up to £9,250 per year, plus postgraduate study in 2023/24 can cost up to £19,500 for the LPC and between £13,000 to £18,350 for the Bar course.
 Meanwhile, the cost for the SQE is split up into prep courses and exams.
-The cost for taking the exams is £3,980, with prices for the SQE preparation courses varying depending on the provider and the course content.
-For example, The University of Law’s LLM Legal Practice, which includes prep for SQE1 and SQE2, will cost up to £16,950 while BARBRI’s SQE1 Prep and SQE2 prep cost £2,999 and £3,499, respectively.
+The fee for taking the exams is exams cost £4,564, with prices for the SQE preparation courses varying depending on the provider and the course content.
+For example, The University of Law’s LLM Legal Practice (SQE1&2) costs up to £16,950 while BARBRI’s SQE1 Prep and SQE2 prep cost £2,999 and £3,499, respectively.
 In addition, some firms at the smaller end of the market may pay trainees no more than the national minimum wage.
 Your ability to afford the courses and a potentially low starting wage must be a factor in deciding whether to pursue law as a career.
 That said, there are options to complete the new SQE for around £10,000 in total depending on the SQE preparation course provider.

 On this note, we’d recommend that candidates either secure a training contract with a firm through which the course fees are paid, or are confident that they can fund the SQE themselves and will secure a job in the profession following completion of the SQE.